 Moldova benefits from liberalized trade and investment and wants to promote the export of its goods and services.
 A U.S.-Moldovan trade agreement providing reciprocal most-favored-nation tariff treatment took effect in 1992.
 An Overseas Private Investment Corporation agreement was signed in 1992, encouraging U.S. private investment in Moldova through direct loans and loan guarantees.
 A bilateral investment treaty was signed in 1993.
 The United States granted Moldova generalized system of preferences status in 1995, and some Eximbank coverage became available the same year.

 Moldova’s Membership in International Organizations

 Moldova is a member of the United Nations, the Organization for Security and Cooperation in Europe, the North Atlantic Cooperation Council, the International Monetary Fund, the World Bank, the World Trade Organization, the GUAM Organization for Democracy and Economic Development, and the North Atlantic Treaty Organization’s Partnership for Peace program among others.
-The current Government of Moldova seeks closer integration with Europe.
-Moldova signed an Association Agreement, including the Deep and Comprehensive Free Trade Area (DCFTA), on June 27, 2014 and ratified the Agreement on July 2, 2014.
-The EU lifted the visa requirement for Moldovan citizens (holders of biometric passports) on April 28, 2014 (for travel up to three months).
+Moldova has sought closer integration with Europe.
+In 2014, Moldova signed an EU Association Agreement, including the Deep and Comprehensive Free Trade Area (DCFTA).

 The U.S. Ambassador to Moldova is Dereck J. Hogan; other principal embassy officials are listed in the Department’s Key Officers List.